Associate Professor of Opera and Musical Theatre Studies

-His work as a stage director has encompassed nearly all genres of lyric theatre, from Broadway musicals to grand opera, with companies including Palm Beach Opera, Washington National Opera, Mercury Opera Rochester, Opera North, Ohio Light Opera, Center City Opera of Philadelphia, and Eastman Opera Theatre.
-His recent productions include Japanese translations of Company, Thoroughly Modern Millie, and Little Shop of Horrors.
-In his first year on the Eastman faculty, he made his directorial debut with Bock and Harnick’s She Loves Me, followed by Francis Poulenc’s Dialogues of the Carmelites, which the Rochester Democrat and Chronicle hailed as “nothing short of masterful, from conception to execution.”
+His work as a stage director has encompassed nearly all genres of lyric theatre, from Broadway musicals to grand opera, with companies including Palm Beach Opera, Washington National Opera, Opera North, Ohio Light Opera, Center City Opera of Philadelphia, and Eastman Opera Theatre.
+His recent overseas productions include Japanese translations of Company, Thoroughly Modern Millie, and Little Shop of Horrors.
+Since joining the Eastman faculty in 2013, he has directed Eastman Opera Theater’s She Loves Me, Albert Herring, and Francis Poulenc’s Dialogues of the Carmelites, which the Rochester Democrat and Chronicle hailed as “nothing short of masterful, from conception to execution.”

 Carr is a graduate of the Eastman School of Music (BM Voice, MM Stage Directing) and the Royal Academy of Music, London (PGD Musical Theatre, LRAM).
 At the invitation of Plácido Domingo, he joined the Washington National Opera’s Domingo-Cafritz Young Artist Program as the program’s only young artist stage director in 2007.
-He has served on the faculty of the Interlochen Summer Arts Institute, as both a member of the Voice faculty and Artistic Director of the Operetta program.
-He also currently serves as Visiting Professor of Musical Theatre at the Senzoku Gakuen College of Music in Japan, where he has helped to build one of the few successful undergraduate musical theatre programs in Asia.
+He has served on the faculty of the Interlochen Arts Institute as both a member of the Voice Faculty and Artistic Director of the Operetta Program, and is currently a Visiting Professor of Musical Theatre at the Senzoku Gakuen Conservatory in Tokyo, where he has helped to build one of the few successful undergraduate musical theatre programs in Asia.